 Before we talk about a virtual college fair, let's turn back the clock and look at what defined traditional college fairs.
 Typically, college fairs were hosted by schools, districts, or large organizations as a way to wrangle the greatest number of students, parents, and college admissions officers in the same place at the same time.
 Are there plastic tables with banners, pamphlets, and college swag?
 Is it hosted in a gym, library, or community center?
 Is the space uncomfortably small for the crowds of visitors OR eerily large for so few people?
 If you answered yes to at least two of these questions, then you're probably at a college fair (or a really strange convention).
 The game plan for a traditional college fair is simple: find a college, walk up to their table, talk to college reps, grab some swag, repeat.

-However, given the current health climate, I can think of few places I'd rather be during a pandemic than in a college fair.
+However, at the height of the pandemic, I could think of few places I'd rather not be during a pandemic than in a college fair.
 Handshakes, hugs, yell-talking, crowded lines, no standing room, people bumping into one another, and exhausted students coming from sports practice.
 Throw all of that into a confined space and tell me it doesn't sound like a Petri dish.
 Hence the "virtual" in virtual college fairs.
 Although not as intuitive as the traditional format, the game plan remains more or less the same: find a college, click on their link, check out their info, chat with an admissions rep or listen to an information session, repeat.
 The main difference is that you are doing this virtually instead of in a bacterial breeding ground.

 Where Can You Find Virtual College Fairs?

 At the bare minimum, to attend a virtual college fair you're going to need some form of internet connection and a computer/smartphone.
 Once you have the required technology, you have to find and register for the virtual college fair.
-Given how rapidly the current health climate is changing, organizations have been developing new virtual college fairs on a daily basis.
+Since the height of the pandemic, organizations have been developing new virtual college fairs on a regular basis.

 Here are my recommendations of trustworthy and reliable organizations that provide virtual college fairs: